jerik/socket-io-on-docker/README.md

 Based on https://nodejs.org/en/docs/guides/nodejs-docker-webapp/

 ## 1. package.json is already populated by the previous steps
-## 2. copied the index.js to server.js to be inline with the tutorial.
+## 2. Renamed the index.js to server.js to be inline with the dockers guide.
 ## 3. Do the dockerfile stuff

 ```bash